mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/research.md

 ### Immigration, Parenthood and Child Penalties <br>
 <small> María Alexandra Castellanos</small> <br>
 This paper analyses the impact of an immigration-induced expansion of household services on parenthood costs.
 The sudden supply shock in domestic and childcare services stemming from the Spanish migration boom provides a unique quasi-experimental setting to examine whether the availability of affordable substitutes for household production can reduce both gender disparities in the labour market and the penalties associated with parenthood.
-Using a novel individual-level measure of child penalty and a rich matched employer-employee administrative dataset, I combine a difference-in-differences strategy with an instrumental-variable design.
+Using a novel individual-level measure of the child penalty and a rich matched employer-employee administrative dataset, I combine a difference-in-differences strategy with a shift-share instrumental-variable design to estimate the causal effect of the shock.
 I find that the expansion of domestic services driven by a large inflow of female immigrant workers reduced the gender gap associated with child penalties for native workers.
-The effect is persistent over time and more pronounced for low-skilled native women, suggesting that affordable substitutes for household production can help not only to alleviate gender gaps but also to reduce within-gender inequality. <br>
+The responses are driven by two main channels: labour supply and job quality for mothers, including employment in higher-paying firms, as well as better sectoral and occupational attributes.
+The effect is persistent over time and more pronounced for low-skilled native women, suggesting that affordable substitutes for household production can not only alleviate gender gaps but also reduce within-gender inequality. <br>
 <small><span style="color: blue;">*Draft coming soon!*</span></small>

 ### Quasi-Random Matches: Evidence from Dual Labor Markets <br>
 <small>María Alexandra Castellanos, Henry Redondo, Jan Stuhler</small> <br>
 A fast-growing literature studies how sorting into particular jobs, firms, or locations affects workers.
 The key challenge when studying such questions is the non-random sorting of workers into jobs.
 We propose a novel identification strategy that exploits the timing of worker-firm matching.
 We isolate quasi-random variation in matches by interacting high-frequency information on the duration of contracts on the labor supply and transitory fluctuations in job creation on the labor demand side.
 We apply this method to address a central question in dual labor markets: how do different contract types – fixed-term or open-ended contracts – affect workers’ careers?
 We find that transitory variation in the opening of permanent contracts is highly predictive of individual promotion probabilities and has long-lasting effects on earnings, employment, and the accumulation of experience in permanent positions.<br>
 [PDF]({{ site.baseurl }}/files/QRandomMatches_DualLabour_CRS.pdf)
 ### Immigration and native labour market outcomes.
 New Evidence from Spain <br>
 <small>María Alexandra Castellanos</small> <br>
-Understanding the effect of immigration in native labour market outcomes represents one of the most debated questions in the economic literature, after decades of research, no consensus has been reached.
-This paper addresses this question in the context of the immigration wave to Spain of the 2000’s through a pure spatial correlation approach.
-To identify causal estimates, the study applies an instrumental variable strategy exploiting information on early immigrant settlements from the two previous decades in an event-study design framework.
-I find that immigration led to large negative local employment responses for low-skilled workers, but only mild wage effects.
-Analysing margins of adjustment, I show that the strong displacement impact is not necessarily attributable to job-losses, but mainly driven by a reduction of native inflows into work in more exposed regions. <br>
+Understanding the effect of immigration in native labor market outcomes represents one of the most debated questions in the economic literature, after decades of research, no consensus has been reached.
+In the context of the Spanish immigration boom of the 2000’s, this paper evaluates to what extent different methodologies applied in the migration literature can explain apparent conflicting results.
+To identify causal estimates, the study applies a pure spatial correlation approach combined with an instrumental variable strategy exploiting information on early immigrant settlements from the two previous decades at a detailed local labor market level.
+Using large-scale administrative social security records in an event-study design framework, I find that immigration led to large negative local employment responses for low-skilled workers, but only mild wage effects.
+Analyzing margins of adjustment, I show that the strong impact on displacement is not necessarily attributable to job-losses, but mainly driven by a reduction of native inflows into work in more exposed regions <br>
 <small><span style="color: blue;">*Draft coming soon!*</span></small>

 ## Work in Progress
-- Immigration and Social Capital in the United Kingdom (with Luigi Minale)
+- Unity in Diversity?
+Immigration and Social Capital in the UK (with Luigi Minale)
-- Crime and Gender: Assessing Violence Against Women
+- Gender-Based Violence and Human Capital: Assessing Spillovers of Violence Against Women in Ecuador